ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 6. `Lambdas (Rosetta Code)`: The code straight out of the C++11 Rosetta Code Lambda section on the Man-or-Boy Rosetta Code implementation.
 7. `Apple Blocks`: Uses Apple Blocks to implement the test, along with the `__block` specifier to refer directly to certain variables on the stack.
 8. `GNU Nested Functions (Rosetta Code)`: The code straight out of the C Rosetta Code section on the Man-or-Boy Rosetta Code implementation.
-9. `GNU Nested Functions`: GNU Nested Functions similar to the Rosetta Code implementation, but with some slight modifications in a hope to potentially alleviate some stack pressure if possible by using regualr helper functions like `f0`, `f1`, and `f_1`.
+9. `GNU Nested Functions`: GNU Nested Functions similar to the Rosetta Code implementation, but with some slight modifications in a hope to potentially alleviate some stack pressure if possible by using regular helper functions like `f0`, `f1`, and `f_1`.
 10. `Custom C++ Class`: A custom-written C++ class using a discriminated union to decide whether its doing a straight function call or attemping to engage in the Man-or-Boy recursion.
 11. `C++03 shared_ptr (Rosetta Code)`: A C++ class using `std::enable_shared_from_this` and `std::shared_ptr` with a virtual function call to invoke the "right" function call during recursion.